haesoljung04/cse15l-lab-reports/Week1LabReport.md

 ![samplecommands](https://user-images.githubusercontent.com/110417501/212436525-42c78ae3-c704-4d6f-bc34-ff81eed6f005.png)

 > Remember that when you are done testing commands on the remote server, you can also try running these commands on\
   your own computer as well.
-To leave the remote server simply run the command `exit`.
+To leave the remote server, simply run the command `exit`.